-In Fraternal Order of Police Ohio Labor Council, Inc. v.
+In the case of Fraternal Order of Police Ohio Labor Council, Inc. v.
 Uhrichsville, 2018-Ohio-3344, an Ohio appellate court ruled that the parties to a collective bargaining agreement (“CBA”) could not arbitrate issues arising out of the formation and negotiation of a new CBA.

 In this case, the city and union could not agree on the pension provisions of a successor collective bargaining agreement.
 The union sought to arbitrate the issue but the city refused.
 As a result, the union sought a court order to compel the city to arbitrate the dispute.